rentzso/battleship/README.md

 # Battleship
-In this repository I have implemented a Board for the battleship game including the attack feature.
+In this repository I have implemented a Board for the battleship game including the attack feature.<br>
+The possible results of an attack are the following:
+- ‘Hit’ if there is a ship occupying the position
+- ‘Miss’ if no ships occupy the position
+- ‘Already Taken’ if the position has previously been attacked
+- ‘Sunk’ if the attack hits the last remaining position of a ship
+- ‘Win’ if the attack sinks the last remaining ship

 ## Code Structure
 The code is stored in the ```src``` folder.
 Tests are in the ```test``` folder.